Mayer–Vietoris sequence: Derivation

 yields the Mayer–Vietoris sequence for de Rham cohomology.

 From a formal point of view, the Mayer–Vietoris sequence can be derived from the Eilenberg–Steenrod axioms for homology theories using the long exact sequence in homology.

 Other homology theories

-The derivation of the Mayer–Vietoris sequence from the Eilenberg–Steenrod axioms does not require the dimension axiom, so in addition to existing in ordinary cohomology theories, it holds in extraordinary cohomology theories (such as topological K-theory and cobordism).
+The derivation of the Mayer–Vietoris sequence from the Eilenberg–Steenrod axioms does not use the dimension axiom.
+Consequently, the sequence extends from ordinary theories to extraordinary or generalized (co)homology theories, such as topological K-theory and cobordism.